richb-hanover/Netperf-with-passphrase/README.md

 This site runs as a Node.js app.
 To launch it, `node app.js` and it will serve the site on port 3000.
-Adjust the proxy stuff in Apache to vector its port 80 to port 3000...
+Adjust the proxy stuff in Apache to vector port 80 to port 3000...

 Apache2 is running on port 80, and uses a virtual host for netperf.richb-hanover.com to proxy to the node process that's listening on port 3000.